Supert/shibari/TUTORIAL.md

 4. Shibari.Node.Initialize() method caches references to it's bindable properties, handler methods, and child nodes.
 Then it recursively calls Initialize() method on all Node properties.
 5. Model is ready to use now.

-At the moment of BindableData.Initialize() execution, all of object's BindableValue and BindableData properties have to be assigned.
+At the moment of BindableNode.Initialize() execution, all of the object's bindable values and child nodes have to be assigned.
 You can do it with auto-implemented properties, in a constructor, or in overriden Initialize() method, before base method is called.

 Most likely, you will use CalculatedValue properties.
 They could refer to other properties of the same or another object of your model.
 These properties should be assigned prior to CalculatedValue's constructor invocation.

 There are several things to consider:

-1. You can't reference object's member from [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties).
+1. You can't reference an object's member from [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties).
 This means that that you cannot auto-implement CalculatedValue if it references BindableValue of the same node.
-Assign it in object's constructor instead.
+Assign it in an object's constructor instead.
 2. You have to create your node objects in a strict order, from referenced object to referencing one.
 The messier your model interactions are, the harder it will be to figure out the right order.
 And it could be harder to implement if your model hierarchy is too deep.
 3. Avoid recursive hierarchy *(type A has property of type B which has property of type A...)* since there is no way to stop a recursion.
 4. Assign all of RootNode object's properties in it's Initialize() method, before base.Initialize() call.
 It guarantees that Model.RootNode is assigned and can be used by CalculatedValue constructors.